Updated November 6th, 2019.

 (There are other ways to find out how much storage you’re using– you can use the Disk Utility app, you can use the System Information app, you can Get Info on the hard disk– you can even email me and I’ll help you do it.).
 Those with more than one hard drive should add up the total space used.

 Get a hard drive that is about twice as big as the amount of space you’re using now.
 I should get a 2 TB disk.
 Now the question boils down to “which disk do I get.”
 I can help you there too.

 Note: don’t go cheap here by reusing some old disk you have sitting around.
 Backups are important!
 Don’t take chances.
 Get a new disk and dedicate it to backups.
 This is 30 years of experience talking.

 You’ll need a disk that can connect to your Mac.
 In almost all cases, this means a drive that connects via USB.
 If you have a really new MacBook or MacBook Pro (the kind with USB-C ports and nothing else), you need something with a USB-C connector, or else you need one of Apple’s USB-C to USB adapters.

-You can find external USB hard drives at Apple stores, at Best Buy, at Staples, etc. Here’s a link to a list of external USB hard drives available at Amazon.
-(Here’s a link to a hard drive I’ve used and liked.)
+You can find external USB hard drives at Apple stores, at Best Buy, at Staples, etc. Here’s a link to the external hard drive section at MacSales.com.
+Call them if you’re not sure which disk to buy!